rajansrohit/java-rolaunch-minecraft-launcher/README.md

 RoLaunch v2 adds username autologin and had been reoptimized.However, libraries may not instal correctly at school.

 *Don't use the .exe.
 It hasn't been updated.*

+# Error and Exception Fix

+`Error: Could not create the Java Virtual Machine.` `Error: A fatal exception has occurred.
+Program wil exit.`